 “You’re going to want to drink at least 3 to 4 liters of fluids a day.
 That’s three quarters of a gallon or 100 ounces of fluid,” says Dr. Mutter.
 “We really want to prevent dehydration and get the urine flowing.
 That will decrease the concentration of substances in the urine that might form kidney stones.”

 If you find it difficult to consume enough fluid over the course of a day, try adding fruits and vegetables with high water content to your meals.
-Water-rich foods—from melons to cucumbers, strawberries, bell peppers, broccoli, and everything between, may support good hydration levels.
+These include:

 “Reducing your salt or sodium intake is especially useful for calcium stones—but it also has cardiovascular benefits,” says Dr. Mutter.
 “Kidney stones are associated with some of the same metabolic abnormalities we associate with high blood pressure and diabetes—so anything people can do to improve their cardiovascular health may decrease the risk of kidney stones.”